b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 - In the UK, the regulatory body for registered medical practitioners (doctors) is the **General Medical Council (GMC)**.
 - The GMC controls entry to the List of Registered Medical Practitioners (**the medical register**).
 - The GMC has legal powers designed to maintain the standards the public have a right to expect of doctors.
-- Before the GMC can stop or limit a doctor's right to practise medicine, it needs evidence of impaired fitness to practise.
+- Before the GMC can stop or limit a doctor's right to practise medicine, it needs evidence of impaired fitness to practise.
 - Doctors (and other healthcare professionals) in the UK have a 'professional duty of candour'.

 #### Legal framework for GMC fitness to practise procedures

 - Procedures are divided into two separate stages: **Investigation** and **Adjudication**.
 - In the investigation stage cases are assessed to determine whether they need referral to the **Medical Practitioners Tribunal Service
 (MPTS)** for adjudication.
 - The adjudication stage consists of a hearing by a medical practitioner's tribunal.
 - The **Fitness to Practise Panel** hears evidence and decides whether a doctor's fitness to practise is impaired.